royriojas/grunt-ez-frontend/README.md

 Release History
 ---------------
+*   __10/28/2013 - 0.2.2__:
+    - Add log message to cLess and preprocess tasks.

 *   __10/28/2013 - 0.2.1__:
     - Fix issue with new version of Less.
-Now using fixed semvers for dependencies
+Now using fixed semvers for dependencies.

 *   __09/27/2013 - 0.1.8__:
     - Make custom functions to work when assigned to variables.